The Human Truth Foundation

 Health:

 The Gambia has some poor policies and cultural issues which cause some public health problems.
-The Gambia does better than average in its smoking rate29, its immunizations take-up30 and in its alcohol consumption rate31.
-The Gambia still has work to do.
-The Gambia does worse than average when it comes to its fertility rate13 and in its average life expectancy11.
-And finally, it falls into the worst 20 for its adolescent birth rate25.
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+The Gambia does better than average in its smoking rate30, its immunizations take-up31 and in its alcohol consumption rate32.
+But, things still need to improve in The Gambia.
+The Gambia does worse than average in its average life expectancy11.
+And finally, it falls into the worst-performing 20 in its adolescent birth rate26 and in its fertility rate14.
+The number of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Gambia in 1990 was 51.3yrs, lower than the global average of 64.6.
 It improved by +12.4yrs in the 30 years from then, much better than the global average of +7.9yrs.
+The Gambia's peak fertility rate was 6.43 in 1976.

 Life Expectancy